shashvatshah9/backdoor_attack/README.md

 # Backdoor Attack

+## The repo contains a jupyter notebook which bad_net.ipynb
+It contains all the code needed to replicate the experiment.
+Also the folder `models` contains all the models which were saved after pruning the badnet.

 ## Requirements

 You must do the project individually.
 In this HW you will design a backdoor detector for